precisely/rapids/README.md

 ```
 (output! arg*) ; or (*> arg*)
 ```
-Write an object to the `:response` key.
+Write an object to the `:output` key.

-The `output!` operator is conceptually akin to writing to stdout, but the output is collected and returned as the `:response` key of a run object returned by `start!` or `continue!` when a flow hits a `input!` or completes execution.
+The `output!` operator is conceptually akin to writing to stdout, but the output is collected and returned as the `:output` key of a run object returned by `start!` or `continue!` when a flow hits a `input!` or completes execution.

 `output!` take an arbitrary number of objects which are appended to the current response vector.
 Note that the response vector is automatically cleared before a run is continued so each request only retrieves some of the `output!` arguments in a flow.